Master of Arts in Political Science

 Admission to Program

 The minimum cumulative GPA is 3.25.
-Applicants with lower GPAs may be considered if they have received scores of 550 or above on both the math and verbal portions of the GRE.
+Applicants with lower GPAs may be considered if, for instance, their grades showed marked improvement throughout their studies, their grades in their major were significantly higher than their cumulative GPA, their application statement or letters of reference provide a compelling explanation for making an exception and/or if students have received high scores on both the math and verbal portions of the GRE.
+The GRE is not required for application.

 All foreign students whose native language is not English are required to meet all SF State requirements, including a score that meets University requirements on the Test of English as a Foreign Language (TOEFL).
 See the University requirements for specific scores.